OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 When conducting an OHI+ assessment, it is important to include information that best represents your study area, and to make science-driven decisions and clearly document what was done and why.
 Your team should as creative and insightful as you can be while working within the bounds of informational and technical limitations.

 There are **key processes and considerations** that will be a part of every assessment.
 Every assessment should ideally build from the lessons learned of previously completed assessments and identify what local characteristics need to be included in a study.
-This is done partly by comparing the local situation to situations in previous assessments; it is also done by comparing the default information provided in the WebApp to what is known about local realities.
-After you have outlined and identified local characteristics and priorities, you should prepare to develop models, set reference points, gather information, and use the Toolbox software to analyze data and calculate scores.
-You will also visualize the outputs in the WebApp's maps and flower plots that can be shared with other partners and collaborators.
+This is done partly by comparing local characteristics to characteristics in previous assessments, including Global and OHI+ assessments.
+After you have outlined and identified local characteristics and priorities, you will gather information, prepare data, begin to develop models and set reference points, and then calculate scores.
+This will be done with the OHI Toolbox and workflow that will help you collaboratively organize and complete your assessment transparently, in part through your own OHI+ website that can be shared with other partners and collaborators.
 Above all, you should be prepared to **know that this process takes time and is iterative, meaning that you often return to previous steps**.

 **How long does an assessment take?** Past assessments have taken between two and three years, with the time varying depending the size and composition of the team, the challenges encountered in discovering and gathering information, and how many models are redeveloped.
 The amount of data processing and goal model development needed before you will be able to use the Toolbox also affects the amount of time it takes to conduct the assessment.
 The skill sets of the team members and the amount of technical resources available are also hugely important factors.
-You should think about which team members are needed at what stage of the process, including an R programmer and a spatial analyst.
+You should think about which team members are needed throughout the process, including R programmers and spatial analysts.
 It will take time for the technical team to become familiar with the OHI Toolbox and GitHub.

 <!-- The OHI framework was developed through collaboration and iteration.
 Your assessment can leverage the collective knowledge and insight used in the methods of the global assessment by Halpern *et al*. in *Nature* (2012) as well as the subsequent assessments conducted annually (in 2013, 2014, and ongoing).
 Each annual global assessment has improved upon some of the goal models based on better data availability or a better understanding of the systems involved.
 Several smaller-scale assessments have been completed that are highly informative as well, and particularly for regional scale assessments.
 The following studies have been published with supplemental online materials, and are available at http://ohi-science.org: -->